“Financial Abundance” Section Overview

 Other parts are more complex, but not difficult to understand.
 The great news about Internet marketing is that it is cheap and easy to test and adjust.
 Here’s an example: You create 3 squeeze pages, and then you create an ad for them.
 The ad might be something like “Learn the 3 mistakes that cost golfers the most swings”, and you show a golfer all frustrated after missing a shot.
 Then, there’s a place for the viewer to enter their email address.

 You run the ads on Facebook, and you have a budget of, say, $50.
-As of this writing, I paid 25¢ a click for my last Facebook ads, so you could get around 200 clicks for your $50.
+The last time I ran Facebook ads, I paid 25¢ a click, so you could get around 200 clicks for your $50.
 Once you’ve spent your $50 (or less), you check and see what kind of click-through rate you got for each squeeze page.
 The “click-through” rate is what percentage of people who saw your squeeze page actually entered their email address.
 In this way, you can determine which squeeze page pulls the best.

 Next, you do the same thing for the ads.
 Create 3 ads, run them, sending people to your best squeeze page, and then see how they do.